andrewacashner/hearingfaithms/chapters/chapter-2.md

 Church's teaching, obeying that Word, and encountering Christ who was the Word.
-The absolute center of the Church's teaching, according to the catechism, was found in Christ's own words in John 17:3, "This is eternal life, that you should know the only true God, and the one whom he sent, Jesus Christ."
-[@Catholic:Catechismus1614, 6: "Hæc est vita æterna, vt cognoscant te solùm verum Deum, & quem misisti, Iesum Christum."]
+The absolute center of the Church's teaching, according to the catechism, was found in Christ's own words in John 17:3, "This is eternal life, that you should know the only true God, and the one whom he sent, Jesus Christ" [@Catholic:Catechismus1614, 6: "Hæc est vita æterna, vt cognoscant te solùm verum Deum, & quem misisti, Iesum Christum."].
 All the Church's teachers should exert themselves to the end that

 > the faithful should know and love from the heart Jesus Christ, and him
-> crucified [I Cor.
-2:2]; and indeed to persuade them so that they
+> crucified (1 Cor.
+2:2); and indeed to persuade them so that they believe with
-> believe with the faithfulness [*pietas*] of their inmost heart and with
+> the faithfulness [*pietas*] of their inmost heart and with cultivated devotion
-> cultivated devotion [*religio*], that there is no other name given to people
+> [*religio*], that there is no other name given to people under heaven, through
-> under heaven, through whom they can be saved [Acts 4:12], since Christ is the
-> atonement for our sins [I John 2:2].
+> whom they can be saved (Acts 4:12), since Christ is the atonement for our sins
+> (1 John 2:2) [@Catholic:Catechismus1614, 6 (the scriptural citations are in
-[@Catholic:Catechismus1614, 6: "Quamobrem in eo præcipuè Ecclesiastici doctoris opera versabitur, vt fideles scire ex animo cupiant, Iesum Christum & hunc
+> marginal notes): "Quamobrem in eo præcipuè Ecclesiastici doctoris opera
+> versabitur, vt fideles scire ex animo cupiant, Iesum Christum & hunc
-crucifixum: sibíque certò persuadeant, atque intima cordis pietate, & religione credant, aliud nomen non esse datum hominibus sub cœlo, in quo oporteat nos saluos fieri: siquidem ipse propitiatio est pro peccatis nostris."]
+> crucifixum: sibíque certò persuadeant, atque intima cordis pietate, &
+> religione credant, aliud nomen non esse datum hominibus sub cœlo, in quo
+> oporteat nos saluos fieri: siquidem ipse propitiatio est pro peccatis
+> nostris."].

-Finally---contrary to Protestant teaching as Catholics understood it---since "in this we know that we know him, if he keep his commandments" (I John 2:3), teachers should model faithful living, "not in leisure" but "in applying diligent effort to justice, piety, faith, charity, mercy," having been redeemed "to do good works" (I Tim.
+Finally---contrary to Protestant teaching as Catholics understood it---since "in this we know that we know him, if he keep his commandments" (I John 2:3), teachers should model faithful living, "not in leisure" but "in applying diligent effort to justice, piety, faith, charity, mercy," having been redeemed "to do good works" (1 Tim.
 2:12); so that "whether one sets out to believe or hope or do anything," the love of God should be the summit of all Christian life.
 [@Catholic:Catechismus1614, 6--7: "At verò quia in hoc scimus, quoniam